Noah-Arcouette/mimik/share/en_CA.ascii/licenses/mimik/README.md

 # Configuration

 Mimik uses kconfig, usually called kconfig-frontends on linux distributions.
 Use this to generate a `.config` file.
+Also do not forget to add `*.config*` to your global git-ignore since all ignore files are auto generated in Mimik.

 # Building